nmyers322/virtual-bar/README.md

 https://gehenna.club

 # Issues
+* getUserMedia fail: More useful message about video/audio not working
+* After visibility change kicks you out, tracks could still be attached. check getUserMedia and see what's happening
+* Call API to get participants, show on tables, restrict access if table full
 * Need to check if video/audio is mounted and retry if not
 * Video/Audio not working?
 Remount components button
 * Needs oAuth, identity management, JWT verification, etc
-* Call API to get participants, show on tables, restrict access if table full
-* Ability to get drinks
 * Private tables
 * Clean up components, extract classes
 * Handle devices that do not support DeviceOrientationEvent